tanteckfang/tp/docs/DeveloperGuide.md

 There are 3 ways to sort the students in the address book:

 1. **Sort by Name**
-    - Function: Sorts students by name in alphabetical order (Aa Bb ...
-Zz)
+    - Function: Sorts students by name in alphabetical order
     - Criterion: name, name-ascending, name-descending
     - Example usage: `sort name-ascending`